 Farm Tractor

 There are many farm tractor brands available for sale.
-However, before you buy or lease a farm tractor for your farming operation, you should consider these nine factors:
+However, before you buy or lease a farm tractor for your farming operation, you should consider these ten factors:

 FARM TRACTOR